jessrojasal/ADA_proximus_use-case/README.md

 ```

 5. To go to the user interface, go to the flask endoint printed in the terminal.
 To go to the gophish admin page go to the address printed in the terminal where the `gophish` command was executed.

+## Usage
+The project has been divided into five main parts: a dashboard `app`, a scraper `scraper`, an email generator `email_generator`, a gophish setup `gophish_engine`, and a powerBI program.
+The main entrypoint is the
+dashboard that can be found at the flask app URL found in the logs after executing `python main.py`.
+A file can be uploaded to this dashboard wich will trigger the main loop of reading the file, scraping information, and generating/sending emails.

+# Presentation
+A presentation was given on 24/01/2025 at the Becode campus in Brussels.
+This presentation contains a technical summary of the project.
+The slides can be found in the `presentation.pdf` file.